aha999/markdown-templates/README.md

 ## Contributing:

 - Give suggestions on what to add
-- Improve elements by posting in [Issues](https://github.com/aha999/markdown-templates/issues) and make a PR upon Issue discussion.
+- Improve this project by requesting features or reporting bugs in [Issues](https://github.com/aha999/markdown-templates/issues) section and make a PR upon Issue discussion.
 - Donate to this project on Paypal [here](https://paypal.me/slovantes).

 ## Badges